• Skip to main content

 The two most important aspects of designing a mold-free tiny house are:

 1. Have an architect (or other building science expert) who specializes in mold prevention design the moisture management system.
 This is everything from the wall system to the roof, the floor, and the ventilation.
 They will also need to take into consideration which materials you can and can’t use to design the system.
 Take the time to do this in detail before you hire your tiny home builder.
-I can help with consulting on materials at this stage because the architect needs to know which materials can and cannot be used/tolerated.

 2. Extremely detailed supervision.
 I have fixed everything from my bathroom fan to my walls and roof.
 Taking my attention away from the project for more than an hour led to mistakes by the contractors who simply do not care about mold prevention.
 Even if you find a good owner, that person leaves the work to his laborers or subcontractors who are not well supervised.
 Here you can either hire someone extremely competent to supervise, or you can supervise yourself.
-If you supervise yourself, take the guidance from your architect, and learn the basics in order to follow those guidelines (or you will be calling him or her every few hours).
-Make sure the builders have a very detailed plan of how you want things done so that when you come into supervise you are staying on plan.
+If you supervise yourself, take the guidance from your architect or building science expert, and learn the basics in order to follow those guidelines (or you will be calling him or her every few hours).
+Make sure the builders have a very detailed plan of how you want things done so that when you come in to supervise you are staying on plan.
 There may be a clash of egos here, but you need your house done right and most contractors do not have the right skills.

 Of course, choosing the right expert to guide you is also important, so before you do that you should be aware of a few different ways to manage mold that are popular and get a few opinions before you decide on hiring someone.